How to Deposit Data

 Every new or revised ICPSR study includes a study description, which provides summary information about the data collection.
 Study descriptions are valuable resources to data users, and include both general information, such as study title and summary, as well as more detailed information about the study design and methodology.
 Much of the information used by ICPSR data archivists to create the study description comes from the ICPSR data deposit form.
 An MS Word file is provided to help you prepare and compile study description information before depositing your data.

-What If I Need My Data Publicly Available Quickly?
+What If I Need to Deposit Data Related to a Publication?

-ICPSR offers a service called the Publication-Related Archive for researchers who need to publish their raw data in relation to a journal article, so that other researchers can replicate the findings.
-Because ICPSR does little or no processing of this data, studies archived via the PRA tend to appear on our Web site more quickly.
+ICPSR accepts replication datasets for researchers who need to publish their raw data in relation to a journal article, so that other researchers can replicate the findings.
+Because ICPSR does not approve or alter datasets in any way, studies archived as replication datasets tend to appear on our website more quickly.

 What Happens to My Data After the Deposit?

 After a data collection is deposited at ICPSR, a data archivist reviews the data and documentation, builds a study description, enhances the documentation, approves the data collection for distribution on the ICPSR website, and archives the data for long-term preservation.

 Data Pipeline Process